-With only 15 credits of required courses, the ISLR degree provides maximum flexibility to students who can choose to take more than 80 percent of their courses online, thus remaining in their home communities while pursuing their graduate education.
-The only course students are required to take that has a face-to-face component is Foundations of Intercultural Service, Leadership and Management, which can be taken in Semester 1 of the first year or Semester 4 of the second year.
-The two other required courses are Practitioner Inquiry (which can be taken within any part-time, hybrid degree in either face-to-face or online formats) and Leadership and Change, which can be taken online.
+With only 20 credits of required courses, the ISLR degree provides maximum flexibility to students who can choose to take more than 80 percent of their courses online, thus remaining in their home communities while pursuing their graduate education.
+The only course students are required to take that has a in-person component is Foundations of Intercultural Service, Leadership, and Management, which should be taken in Semester 1 of the first year.
+The two other required courses are Practitioner Inquiry (which can be taken within any part-time hybrid degree in either in-person or online formats) and Advanced Seminar in Applied Leadership, which can be taken online.